 The obligations lawyers owe to clients are described in the Rules of Conduct and Client Care for Lawyers.
 Those obligations are subject to other overriding duties, including duties to the courts and to the justice system.
 If you have any questions, please visit www.lawsociety.org.nz or call 0800 261 801.

-10.7 Limitations on extent of our Obligations or Liability Any limitations on the extent of our obligations to you or any limitation or exclusion of liability are set out in our letter of engagement.
+11.7 Limitations on extent of our Obligations or Liability: Any limitations on the extent of our obligations to you or any limitation or exclusion of liability are set out in our letter of engagement and these Terms.

 If you would like more information in this area please telephone or email your usual contact at Steindle Williams Legal or any director of Steindle Williams Legal.